subtleGradient/rsc-fun-in-bun/README.md

 #### Directives

-- [ ] Bun import plugin for ".client.js" files
+- [x] Bun import plugin for ".client.js" files (mostly working, needs more tests)
 - [ ] Bun import plugin for "use client" imports
 - [ ] loading "use client" code on the server does
 - [ ] support loading "use client" code on the server